FeyiTimi/Calculator/README.md

 This app is still subject to modification, as some other complex mathematical functionality will be added in later time.

-Pls feel free to check the code behind the scene and if u like what u see, do hit the star button..
+Please feel free to check the code behind the scenes and if you like what you see, do hit the star button...